KubeRocketCI/docs/docs/use-cases/external-secrets.md

 ### Deploy Application

-Deploy the application by following the steps provided below:
+Deploy the application by following the steps below:

 1. Build Container from the latest branch commit.
 To build the initial version of the application's `main` branch, go to the **Components** -> **es-usage** -> **Branches** -> **main** and press the **Trigger build pipeline run** button.